-The Grammy-winning singer and the tennis champ first met in late 2001, when Kournikova took the role playing Iglesias' love interest in his "Escape" music video, a TRL hit for the new millennium—and, while there were some things to sort out before they could be together forever...
+The Grammy-winning singer and the tennis champ first met in late 2001, when Kournikova took the role of Iglesias' love interest in the steamy music video for his hit "Escape."
+And while there were some things to sort out before they could be together forever...

-"She's beautiful, talented, great tennis player," Iglesias said appreciatively but nonchalantly about his co-star in a Making of the Video feature. "...It doesn't take a good actor to kiss Anna and try to make it believable."
+"She's beautiful, talented, great tennis player," Iglesias said appreciatively but nonchalantly about his co-star in a Making the Video feature, adding, "It doesn't take a good actor to kiss Anna and try to make it believable."

-Though she did share a teaser for Iglesias' "Subeme la radio" video in February 2017, Kournikova's Instagram page pre-babies mainly revealed that she was deeply committed to working out and in a serious relationship with her beloved dogs.
-Same for Iglesias, whose pre-fatherhood account is devoted to touring, music, fans—and the dogs.
+Though she did share a teaser for Iglesias' "Subeme la radio" video in February 2017, Kournikova's Instagram page pre-babies mainly revealed that she was deeply committed to working out and in a serious relationship with her beloved dogs, Max and Jack.
+Same for Iglesias, whose pre-fatherhood account was devoted to touring, music, fans—and the dogs.

 He and Anna respectively wished their canine son Jack a happy birthday on Oct.
-9, about two months before their human babies, Nick and Lucy, were born without the proud parents having let on that they were expecting.
-And now, these two—while as low-key about their enduring partnership as ever—come with a couple of babies.
+9, 2017, two months before their pair of human babies were born on Dec.
+16 without the couple having let on that they were expecting (though they were snapping pictures along the way).
+To this day, they remain as low-key about their partnership as ever—and the dogs still factor prominently in their public photo albums.

 But about the things that needed sorting out before they settled down...

-When Anna and Enrique first met, she was barely 21 and had been linked to two much-older Russian hockey players, Pavel Bure and Sergei Federov, off and on since she was about 16.
+When Kournikova and Iglesias first met, she was barely 21 and had been linked to two much-older Russian hockey players, Pavel Bure and Sergei Federov, off and on since she was about 16.

-She and Federov, who won three Stanley Cups with the Detroit Red Wings, are said to have first met in Moscow when she was 15.
+She and Federov were said to have first met in Moscow when she was 15.
 Kournikova moved to Florida for tennis and, as she improved as a player and her model looks made her an instant endorsement darling and lad-mag pinup, Federov was regularly in the picture.

 Though she denied a July 2001 rumor that they secretly got married in Russia (ring watch is timeless, people), Federov claimed to The Hockey News in 2003 that they had been married, "albeit briefly, and we are now divorced" (as well as no longer in touch).
-She was also rumored to have been engaged to Bure—who knew Federov from the Russian national team (dating back to when it was still the Soviet national team)—as late as 2000.
+She was also rumored to have been engaged to Bure—who knew Federov from the Russian national team—as late as 2000.
 She and Bure both denied being engaged.

 What a web.